Postgraduate Diploma in Mātauranga Māori and Indigenous Studies

 - Description: This paper will undertake research where Māori women’s leadership contributes to Māori and Indigenous Peoples’ self-determination.
 Mana Wāhine underpins Māori women’s leadership theories, principles and practices.
 ‘Herstories’ are used to examine Māori women’s discourses of mātauranga wāhine, tikanga Māori, the politics of difference and diverse realities that affirm Mana Wāhine leadership.

-PGMMI828: Research Methods and Methodologies (30 credits)
+PGMMI828: Research Methodologies and Methods (30 credits)

 - Description: This paper will prepare tauira for the research component required for further postgraduate study.
 Tauira will become aware of a range of ethical considerations informing future projects of research they may undertake and will develop familiarity with associated research jargon.